michaelonubogu/zafiro/README.md

 }
 ```

-The Entity API is powered by [TypeORM API](https://github.com/typeorm/typeorm#create-an-entity):
+The Entity API in Zafiro is powered by [TypeORM API](https://github.com/typeorm/typeorm#create-an-entity):

 ### Declaring a Repository<T>